Gibberlings3/Ajantis_BG1_Expansion/ajantisbg1/Docs/Readme.ajantisbg1.German.txt

 HISTORY

+Version 18.3:
+-Fixed install error if EndlessBG1 is not installed.

 Version 18.2:
 -Crossmod with EndlessBG1: Ajantis will say farewell lines for direct BGII transition, too.
 -Adjusted check for EndlessBG1 so DEBUG file does not state crossmod was installed if EndlessBG1 "Koralsz Tomb in BG1" component is not installed.